elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- A just dawn pounded smiles
+- A fair dawn was pounding smiles
-- a just dawn pounded hopes
+- a fair dawn was pounding hopes
-- a dawn pounded simple words brighter than plowshares ...
+- a dawn was pounding simple words brighter than plowshares ...
-- and for us the season of rains, still
+- and for us still the rainy season
 - and of poisonous beasts
 - and of war cries knocked down
-- and of women who collapse pregnant with waiting ...
+- and of women who collapse pregnant from the wait ...

 - {:.sp} Soldier.